Electrotest/BehovsBoBoxen/README.md

 	sudo sh /home/pi/BehovsBoBoxen/install.sh

-Now you can enter your webpage with https://your.ip.n.r And log in with root:root
+Now you can enter your webpage with https://your.ip.n.r and log in with root:root

+The first time you might get a warning and need to accept that you trust the certificate as it is signed by you and not a professional Certificate Authority, CA.

+You change username and password at the administrationpage.
+If you forget these you can install BehovsBoBoxen again.
+Not to much harm done for you.

-if 1-wire sensors are plugged in according to the manual, you will find folders under
+If 1-wire sensors are plugged in according to the manual, you will find folders under

 	/sys/bus/w1/devices